 Governance Concerns

 Gécamines has been the subject of extensive civil society criticism for opaque contract negotiations, below-market asset transfers, and governance failures.
 The Carter Center and Global Witness have documented questionable transactions.
-Yet Gécamines remains the legal vehicle through which the DRC state exercises its mining rights, making it an unavoidable counterparty for any corridor-connected mining investment.
+Yet Gécamines remains a legal vehicle through which the DRC state exercises mining rights, making it an important counterparty for many corridor-connected mining investments.

 ESG Assessment